 Applying a gender lens can illuminate dynamics of power and privilege, inclusion and exclusion that would otherwise remain hidden.
 Gender is a relational concept that requires both males and females to be examined in relation to one another, where 'gender' cannot be taken as synonymous with 'women'.
-Further, neither women nor men can be treated as a homogenous group - even women or men in a certain geographical setting or class - since there are multiple factors that influence the relationships between people (Carbado, Crenshaw, Mays, & Tomlinson, 2013; Hankivsky, 2014; McCall, 2005).
+Further, neither women nor men can be treated as a homogenous group - even women or men in a certain geographical setting or class - since there are multiple factors that influence the relationships between people2.
 This speaks to the concept of intersectionality.

 While this paper will place a particular spotlight on gender and volunteering in conflicts and emergencies, it cannot be overstated that other factors of identity such as race, class and ethnicity/tribe are mutually reinforcing - that is, inseparable - and taking these identities together can contribute to explain volunteers' experiences.
 Different aspects of identity (e.g. class or tribe) will be more prominent in some contexts than others.
 Put another way, while one's ethnicity may be the main influencer into how a volunteer is perceived - and received - by one local community in one context, it may be one's class and educational background in another.
+Thus, it is important to recognize that gender, class, race and other categories may have different meanings and outcomes depending on the context where volunteers are operating.